tell/latticechlgs/README.md

 ## Copyright Notices

+This repository contains mirrors.
+The copyrights of mirrored files belong to their authors, for examples:
-The copyrights belong to the authors of [SVP Challenge](https://www.latticechallenge.org/svp-challenge/) and [Ideal Lattice Challenge](https://www.latticechallenge.org/ideallattice-challenge/).
+- The copyrights of files located in `generators` belong to the authors of [SVP Challenge](https://www.latticechallenge.org/svp-challenge/) and [Ideal Lattice Challenge](https://www.latticechallenge.org/ideallattice-challenge/).

 ## CI
 - Travis CI [![Build Status](https://travis-ci.org/tell/latticechlgs.svg?branch=master)](https://travis-ci.org/tell/latticechlgs)